MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/deno.md

 - Fewer packages and decisions are needed - it supports Typescript, testing, bundling and linting already.
 - Install Deno as a single binary.
 - You can compile your project to a single JS (to be run with Deno) or a single binary executable (Deno v1.6+).

+Deno has its own challenges to setup and use.
+And people seem to be using it weirdly like using it alongside Node or using it to make server-side rendered React apps.
+It also has some features which are marked as unstable or that are missing (like minification).

 ## Security